About Our Instructors

 In addition to Campbell's Driving School, Kathy is also employed by Queen Anne's County Department of Social Services as a Family Services Caseworker.

 Randy Ayres graduated from Mount Saint Joseph High School of Baltimore, Maryland in May 1977.
 After graduation he enlisted in the United States Marine Corps and attended recruit training in Parris Island, South Carolina.

-Randy separated from the Marine Corps in August 1981 with an Honorable Discharge and then enrolled in Anne Arundle Community College.
+Randy separated from the Marine Corps in August 1981 with an Honorable Discharge and then enrolled in Anne Arundel Community College.
 He then transferred to the University of Maryland, College Park and graduated with a B.A. in Law Enforcement in 1985.

 In April 1987 he was employed with the Kent County Sheriff's Office in Chestertown, Maryland as Deputy Sheriff.
 Randy was assigned as a patrol supervisor for 20 years.
 He is currently assigned to the Services Division Handling Courthouse Security, Courtroom Security, and Civil Process Duties.

 Randy enjoys the beach, watching professional ice hockey, and indoor rowing.
-Randy is a member of Kent and Queen Anne's rescue squad.
+Randy is a member of Kent and Queen Anne's Rescue Squad.